SimonDarksideJ/SimonDarksideJ.github.io/_posts/2022-03-18-writing-efficient-markdown-on-githubpages.md

 While you are in draft, you can save your changes to the server at any time (be aware you can also make changes to LIVE pages the same way, just be careful).

-To publish changes you need to **COMMIT** them to your repository, which is also very easy to do, simply click on the "Source Control" tab on the left-hand side of the window to switch to the "Commit" view.
-Then just enter a message to remind you what you have changed, select the files you want to save and then click the **TICK** button to save/commit:
+To publish changes you need to **COMMIT** them to your repository, which is also very easy to do.
+Simply click on the "Source Control" tab on the left-hand side of the window to switch to the "Commit" view.
+Next, enter a message to remind you what you have changed, then select the files you want to save and finally, click the **TICK** button to save/commit:

 ![Commiting files to the repository](/assets/img/posts/20220318/commit-changes-to-the-repository.gif)

 Just make sure to be careful as to what you add and what you save, as undoing what you have uploaded can be tricky.
 But GitHub remembers what you changed and you can view that in your [repository change history](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/viewing-the-branch-history) at any time.

+> Selectively "adding" files to the **Commit** before hitting the **Tick** button allows you to choose which files to push to the server.
+ALternatively, if you just hit the **Tick** button without adding files, it will commit **ALL** changes to the server at once.

 ## Advanced syntax

-Now Jekyll does also include ADVANCED techniques for enhancing your posts, however, these are a little much for this article.
+Jekyll does also include ADVANCED techniques for enhancing your posts, however, these are a little much for this article.

 To learn more about [Jekyll Liquid Syntax](https://jekyllrb.com/docs/liquid/), have a look through the [documentation on the subject](https://jekyllrb.com/docs/liquid/).
 Although fair warning, it is not for the faint hearted.

 But it can become very useful as you get used to writing on your GitHub pages site.
-I only mention it so you have something to refer to later.
+I only mention it now so you have something to refer to later.

 ## Publishing

-So you have finished writing your article and you are ready to make it LIVE and show it to the world!
+You have finished writing your article and you are ready to make it LIVE and show it to the world!

 First, go and make another drink, double-check your spelling and even run it through a grammar checker or two (my own proofing pipeline includes about 4 apps).